Latvian Naval Forces: Independence to World War II

 The Latvian Naval Forces were founded on 10 August 1919 with its first ship being the former Imperial German minesweeper SMS M68.
 Previously, M68 had been sunk by a mine off Riga on October 29 1917.
 She was raised in 1918 and taken back to Riga for repairs, but was later seized by forces of the Latvian Socialist Soviet Republic in 1919, before being recaptured by Germany.
 Upon the conclusion of the Latvian War of Independence, and the victory of the Latvian Provisional Government, M68 was formally commissioned into the Latvian Naval Forces as Virsaitis.
 She would remain the Latvian Navy's only warship until 1926.

 In 1926, two new Viesturs-class minesweepers, Viesturs and Imanta were ordered from France and commissioned later that year.
 The same year, two Ronis-class submarines; Ronis and Spīdola, also ordered from France, were commissioned.
+A sixth vessel, the former German icebreaker Passat became the submarine tender Varonis.

-The five ships consisted of the entirety of the Latvian Naval Forces during its first incarnation, as The Great Depression hindered further expansion.
+The six ships consisted of the entirety of the Latvian Naval Forces during its first incarnation, as The Great Depression hindered further expansion.
 The Navy saw no action during its early existence.

-In August 1940, the Soviet Union invaded and occupied Latvia, and thus, seized all five Latvian warships.
-All were reincorporated into the Baltic Fleet.
-Both submarines retained their names, but Virsaitis was renamed T-297 (her name was restored the following year), Viesturs was renamed T-298, and Imanta was renamed T-299.
+In August 1940, the Soviet Union invaded and occupied Latvia, and thus, seized all six Latvian warships.
+All were incorporated into the Baltic Fleet.
+Both submarines retained their names, but Virsaitis was renamed T-297 (her name was restored the following year), Viesturs was renamed T-298, Imanta was renamed T-299, and Varonis was renamed Ural.

-All five ships served in World War II in various roles.
+All six ships served in World War II in various roles.
 Ronis and Spīdola were scuttled in Liepāja on June 24 1941 to prevent their capture by German forces.
 T-299 struck a mine and sank off Saaremaa on July 1 1941.
+Ural struck a mine and sank on 28 August 1941.
 Virsaitis took part in the evacuation of the Soviet garrison on the Hanko Peninsula in late 1941.
 On December 2 1941, she struck a mine and sank off Hanko.
 T-298 was the only former Latvian warship to survive World War II and was later converted to a survey ship in 1948.
 Her final fate is unknown.